Stuycs-K/finalprojectapcs-3-nizum-nowar-chen-angelo-chan-jessie/DEVLOG-Angelo.md

  Update: Fixed null pointer, but the pea will not move.

 ### 2025-5-28 Updated Pea Class
  With Nowar, made the pea class move, but the plant also moves along with it.

+ (At Home)
+ Made displayable an interface, however, the pea is moving along with the peashooter.
+The moving plant was because the plant had the same vector as the pea, when they should be independent.